PostHog/posthog.com/contents/blog/temporal-exports.md

 We prioritized improving reliability.
 As mentioned, Temporal has support for retry and timeout logic per activity and workflow, which made a big difference.
 All we needed was to tune this for our system and destinations.
 This is done in four main areas:

+**ClickHouse**

-1. **ClickHouse** - [spaced out retries](https://github.com/PostHog/posthog/pull/15558) when reconnecting to prevent failures if in use by another query, retry [connection errors](https://github.com/PostHog/posthog/pull/16574) which are likely network failures rather than outages, use [offline ClickHouse cluster](https://github.com/PostHog/posthog/pull/16470) to improve performance and allowable query length, and sacrificed some performance to [de-duplicate batches](https://github.com/PostHog/posthog/pull/16354) by adding `DISTINCT ON` clause (because ClickHouse handles de-duplication asynchronously so it isn’t guaranteed at query time).
+- [Spaced out retries](https://github.com/PostHog/posthog/pull/15558) when reconnecting to prevent failures if in use by another query.
+- Retry [connection errors](https://github.com/PostHog/posthog/pull/16574) which are likely network failures rather than outages.
+- Use [offline ClickHouse cluster](https://github.com/PostHog/posthog/pull/16470) to improve performance and allowable query length.
+- Sacrificed some performance to [de-duplicate batches](https://github.com/PostHog/posthog/pull/16354) by adding `DISTINCT ON` clause because ClickHouse handles de-duplication asynchronously so it isn’t guaranteed at query time.

+**Postgres**

-2. **Postgres** - [health checks](https://github.com/PostHog/posthog/pull/16079) to ensure it is healthy before running workflows and [retry forever](https://github.com/PostHog/posthog/pull/16703) because we control everything related to those activities so failures are transient (other than bugs).
+- [Health checks](https://github.com/PostHog/posthog/pull/16079) to ensure it is healthy before running workflows.
+- [Retry forever](https://github.com/PostHog/posthog/pull/16703) because we control everything related to those activities so failures are transient (other than bugs).

+**Destinations**

-3. **Destinations** - define which destination errors are [retriable and which aren’t](https://github.com/PostHog/posthog/pull/16814) (rule of thumb: user errors aren't, service errors are), [reset the iterator when a `JSONDecodeError` happens](https://github.com/PostHog/posthog/pull/16473) to keep the workflow going, and handle [query output](https://github.com/PostHog/posthog/pull/16247) errors from Snowflake.
+- Define which destination errors are [retriable and which aren’t](https://github.com/PostHog/posthog/pull/16814).
+As a rule of thumb: user errors aren't, service errors are.
+- [Enable migration](https://github.com/PostHog/posthog/pull/16927) of old export app `PluginConfig` to `BatchExport`.
+Handle [old Snowflake export app schema](https://github.com/PostHog/posthog/pull/16928) too.
+- [Reset the iterator when a `JSONDecodeError` happens](https://github.com/PostHog/posthog/pull/16473) to keep the workflow going.
+- For Snowflake, handle [query output error](https://github.com/PostHog/posthog/pull/16247) and [`ForbiddenError`](https://github.com/PostHog/posthog/pull/16959).
+[Add](https://github.com/PostHog/posthog/pull/16734) and [pass](https://github.com/PostHog/posthog/pull/16733) role.
+- [Make our S3 key generation](https://github.com/PostHog/posthog/pull/16900) aware of directory separators.

+**Temporal**

-4. **Temporal** -  add [max retries and errors](https://github.com/PostHog/posthog/pull/15399) so it doesn’t retry forever, add [heartbeat API to track activity](https://github.com/PostHog/posthog/pull/16494) because we lose state on deployment causing exports to reset, and create an [endpoint](https://github.com/PostHog/posthog/pull/16181) for resetting a `BatchExportRun`.
+- Add [max retries and errors](https://github.com/PostHog/posthog/pull/15399) so it doesn’t retry forever.
+- Add [heartbeat API to track activity](https://github.com/PostHog/posthog/pull/16494) because we lose state on deployment causing exports to reset.
+- Create an [endpoint](https://github.com/PostHog/posthog/pull/16181) for resetting a `BatchExportRun`.

 All of this and future improvements are possible because of the framework and services Temporal provides.